spcourse/sp2/news/file-io/10 file-io.md

 # Reading, writing, and finding files; file I/O

+The following code will open a file and print every line:

+with open('some_file.txt', 'r') as f:
+    for line in f:
+        print(line, end='')

+This will `open` `'some_file.txt'` in read mode (`'r'`), and assign it to the variable named `f`.
+Then, a for loop loops over every `line` in the file by finding the line endings indicated by `'\n'`.
+This `'\n'` is included in the variable `line`.
+The function print always adds a newline (another `\n`) when printing, unless we pass it `end=''`, which will make it add an empty string at the end.
+Let's say our file is set up as follows:

+    'This is the first line of the file.\n Second line of the file.\n'

+Then our program would output:

+    This is the first line of the file.
+    Second line of the file.

 Throughout coming exercises and in future projects you will come across many situations where you need to read data from a file.
 In this writeup we will introduce you to some of the basics of reading, writing, and finding files using Python.

 > All information that is in a box like the one this text is in, is advanced information which you can read if you want to know more about the methods.